starinje/musings/_posts/2023-9-7-engineering-startups-leadership.md

 * Document problems and solutions in plain English in a single spot that everyone is able to find.
 Ultimately the engineering output needs to deliver a solution to a business or user pain point, and the language surrounding the requirements should reflect this.

 ### Default to Action
 Don't analyze a problem to death.
-We learn as we move, so define the problem, identify a solution, and start building it as quickly as possible.
+We learn as we move, so define the problem, identify a solution, and start building.
 It will evolve and change but you need to start the feedback loop as quickly as possible.

 ### The Three Levers
 There are three things that are always asked of engineering